-Upon the closing of this offering, the members of our audit committee will be , and . will be the chair of the audit committee.
-Our board of directors has determined that each of these directors is independent within the meaning of Rule 10A-3 under the Exchange Act.
-In addition, our board of directors has determined that qualifies as an audit committee financial expert within the meaning of SEC regulations and the NASDAQ Listing Rules.
-In making this determination, our board has considered the formal education and nature and scope of previous experience, coupled with past and present service on various audit committees.
+Effective upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our audit committee will be Joseph A. Yanchik, III, Timothy J. Barberich and Seth L. Harrison.
+Mr. Yanchik will be the chair of the audit committee.
+None of the members of our audit committee qualifies as an audit committee financial expert within the meaning of SEC regulations and the NASDAQ Listing Rules.
+Following this offering, we plan to seek to identify a director to serve on the audit committee who would qualify as an audit committee financial expert.
 Our audit committee assists our board of directors in its oversight of our accounting and financial reporting process and the audits of our financial statements.
-Upon the closing of this offering, our audit committee's responsibilities will include:
+Our audit committee's responsibilities will include:

-- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures: - · monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function, if any; - · discussing our risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics;

+- overseeing our internal audit function, if any; - · discussing our risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
 All audit services to be provided to us and all non-audit services, other than de minimis non-audit services, to be provided to us by our registered public accounting firm must be approved in advance by our audit committee.